Causal Inference with Spatio-temporal Data: Estimating the Effects of Airstrikes on Insurgent Violence in Iraq: The H ajek Estimator

 \section{The H\'ajek Estimator}

 The standardization of weights used in the H\'ajek estimator is known to be effective in the settings where the weights are extreme.
-Its sample boundedness property gurantees that the resulting estimate is always within the range of the observed outcome.
-In our case, the H\'ajek estimator replaces the division by $T - \lag + 1$ with that by $\sum_{t = \lag}^T v_t$ where $v_t$ is the product of fractions in \cref{eq:estimatort}.
+Its sample boundedness property guarantees that the resulting estimate is always within the range of the observed outcome.
+In our case, the H\'ajek estimator replaces the division by $T - \lag + 1$ with that by $\sum_{t = \lag}^T w_t$ where $w_t$ is the product of fractions in Equation~\cref{eq:estimatort}.
 For example,

-Unfortunately, our asymptotic results (i.e., Theorems~\ref{theorem:normality}~and~\ref{theorem:normality_tau}) do not easily extend to the H\'ajek estimator.
-The reason is that the estimator includes $\sum_{t = \lag}^T v_t$, a quantity that depends on all time periods, making it difficult to apply the martingale theory used in our proofs.
-Therefore, we use a heuristic approach to estimating the variance bound of the H\'ajek estimator.
-Since the H\'ajek estimator simply rescales the corresponding IPW estimator by $(T-\lag+1)/\sum_{t = \lag}^T v_t$, we scale the variance bound derived for the estimator by $[(T-\lag+1)/(\sum_{t = \lag}^T v_t)]^2$.
+The new martingale theorem stated in \cref{theorem:CLT_solution_multi_mds} can be used in future research to show that the H\'ajek estimator is consistent and asymptotically normal, and derive the functional form of its asymptotic variance.
+However, for now, we use a heuristic approach to estimating the variance bound of the H\'ajek estimator.
+Since the H\'ajek estimator simply rescales the corresponding IPW estimator by $(T-\lag+1)/\sum_{t = \lag}^T w_t$, we scale the variance bound derived for the estimator by $[(T-\lag+1)/(\sum_{t = \lag}^T w_t)]^2$.